nermineslimane/nermineslimane/README.md

 - 🔭 I’m currently working on Cynoia platform
 - 🌱 I’m currently learning Backend technologies
 - 💬 Ask me about Backend technos such as NodeJS,  express, Sequelize, AWS s3 , Google APIs, Dropbox API ...
-- 📫 How to reach me: nermineslimane@gmail.com
--

 📕 &nbsp;**Latest Blog Posts**
 <!-- BLOG-POST-LIST:START -->
 - [What is .env ?
 How to Set up and test a .env file in Node?](https://dev.to/nermineslimane/what-is-env-how-to-set-up-and-test-a-env-file-in-node-18bl)